1906–07 Aston Villa F.C. season

-The 1906–07 Football League season was Aston Villa's 19th season in the First Division, the top flight of English football at the time.
+The 1906–07 English football season was Aston Villa's 19th season in the Football League competing in the First Division, (Note: Up until 1992, the top division of English football was the Football League First Division.
+The Premier League took over from the First Division as the top tier of the English football league system upon its formation in 1992.
+The First Division then became the second tier of English football, the Second Division became the third tier and so on.
+The First Division is now known as the Football League Championship, while the Second Division is now known as Football League One.) the top flight of English football at the time.
 The season fell in what was to be called Villa's golden era.
 Club crests did not always hold their current importance.
 In the case of Aston Villa Football Club, while the rampant lion was associated with the club from near its inception in 1874, the earliest known crest, the Lion Rampant To dexter (facing left) on a shield with motto "Prepared", was first documented in the club program of 1 September 1906.

 Villa signed Bobby Evans in the summer of 1906 for a fee of £30 from Wrexham-the Welsh club then playing in the Birmingham and District League.
 While at Villa Evans continued to add to his tally of Welsh caps.
 In the Second City Derby, both teams won their home fixtures.

 Aston Villa started the new year with a 0–1 defeat to Manchester United.
 The following month they recorded their biggest victory of the season beating Sheffield Wednesday 8–1.

 There debuts for Chris Buckley, Bobby Evans (16), Frederick Chapple, Alec Logan and George Tranter.